usc-isi-i2/mowgli-in-the-jungle/README.md

 ### IIb.
 Utility functions

 To help us easily build systems, reuse code, and avoid bugs, we are working on a base of utility functions.
-The list of utility functions that we are intending to build is kept in [UTILS.md].
+The list of utility functions that we are intending to build is kept in [UTILS.md](UTILS.md).

 The functions can be found in the `utils` folder.
 Overview of the functions implemented so far:
 * `general.py` contains useful functions that are used by other scripts for evaluation or loading/storing predictions.
 * `graph-tool` contains functions useful for the `graph-tool` library.

-### IIb.
+### IIc.
 Submitting to the leaderboard

 **Step 1: registration** Before submitting to the leaderboard, you need to contact AI2 (leaderboard@allenai.org) and ask for submission access.